HenrikSamuelsson/course-introduction-to-software-product-management/sw-processes-and-agile-practices.md

 - States the programmers intent for the code clearly
 - Contains the fewest possible classes and methods

 There is in XP and acronym called YAGNI that stands for You Are Not Going to Need It and this means that code should never be added because you think yoy might need it in the future.
 Often this type of code will never be used and it will just be left there cluttering up the code base.
+Do not over-engineer the design for a future that may not come.